FraBet29/stochastic-simulation-project/README.md

-- on Thursday ask to the TA the questions: the square in eq (11) what do they mean with "generalize the estimator" point 3.a "solve the problem" how? numerically? for multiple values of a and b? point 3.b, use the MCLS or the weighted one?
+- on Thursday ask to the TA the questions: the square in eq (11) what do they mean with "generalize the estimator" point 5.a "solve the problem" how? numerically? for multiple values of a and b? point 5.b, use the MCLS or the weighted one?
-- 1: Francesca
+- 1: Francesca                                                OK
-- 2.a: Sophie
+- 2.a: Sophie                                                 OK
 - 2.b: Marianna
+- 3:
 - everybody think about a bound for the point 4